-- for cash components, the amount paid; - for financial instrument components, the fair value at the transaction date, in compliance with the international accounting standards; without prejudice to the application of fair value, the transactions involving derivative instruments carried out with related counterparties not belonging to the Intesa Sanpaolo Group cannot be classified as "Transactions of negligible amounts" for the sole purpose of the preliminary assessment, decision making and reporting to the corporate bodies requirements in the event that the notional value of the derivative instrument exceeds the threshold of 100 million Euro; - for financing transactions, the maximum amount that can be disbursed; - for the granting or acquisition of guarantees, the maximum amount covered by the guarantee; - for the bank funding transactions, the aggregate amount of the interest to be recognised to the counterparty.
+- for cash components, the amount paid; - for financial instrument components, the fair value at the transaction date, in compliance with the international accounting standards; without prejudice to the application of fair value, the transactions involving derivative instruments carried out with related counterparties not belonging to the Intesa Sanpaolo Group cannot be classified as "Transactions of negligible amounts" for the sole purpose of the preliminary assessment, decision making and reporting to the corporate bodies requirements in the event that the notional value of the derivative instrument exceeds the threshold of 100 million Euro; - for financing transactions, the maximum amount that can be disbursed; - for the granting or acquisition of guarantees, the maximum amount covered by the guarantee; - for the bank funding transactions, the aggregate amount of the interest to be recognised to the counterparty; - for transfers that are free of charge, the value of the assets or services concerned.

-With particular reference to financing transactions, note also that in calculating the total value maximum care needs to be taken regarding the transactions which for an economic Group result in new grants or increases in credit facilities, calculated on the basis of the nominal value (13).
+With particular reference to financing transactions, note also that in calculating the total value maximum care needs to be taken regarding the transactions which for an economic Group result in new grants or increases in credit facilities, calculated on the basis of the nominal value (11).